hollobon/pagevis/README.md

 The results of `show_page` are multiple records with a single text column, for a total of `block_size` characters (default 8192), one representing each byte on the page.

-The meaning of is character is as shown in this table:
+The meaning of each character is as shown in this table:

 ```
 | *Character* | *Meaning*                                     |